 Applicants for licensure as an audiologist on or after January 1, 2009, must possess:

 - a doctoral degree with an emphasis in audiology or hearing science from an accredited institution; and

-- Complete 1,820 clock hours of supervised clinical practicum by a licensed audiologist or ASHA or American Board of Audiology (ABA) certified audiologist; and
+a) complete 1820 clock hours of supervised clinical practicum by a licensed audiologist or ASHA or ABA certified audiologist; and

 The doctoral degree requirement shall not apply to audiologists licensed in Tennessee or any other state prior to January 1, 2009.

-Note: Audiologists and SLPs must pay an annual state privilege tax in order to practice.
+Note: Beginning in 2020, audiologists and SLPs will no longer be required to pay an annual state privilege tax in order to practice.

 - Licensed persons performing within their scope of practice